Department of State (DOS)

 - Presidential Proclamation: See the “Presidential Proclamations and Other White House Policies” page; the Presidential Proclamation of April 22, 2020, affects DOS operations.

-- Visa Services Abroad: On March 18, 2020, the State Department announced that it is suspending routine visa services in most countries worldwide.
-Embassies and consulates in these countries will cancel all routine immigrant and nonimmigrant visa appointments.
-Check the website of the embassy or consulate for its current operating status.
-As resources allow, embassies and consulates will continue to provide urgent and emergency visa services.
+- Visa Services Abroad: U.S. Embassies and Consulates are in the process of phased resumption of routine services after they were previously suspended due to COVID-19.
+Check the website of an embassy or consulate for its current operating status.
+As resources allow, embassies and consulates that have not resumed services will continue to provide urgent and emergency visa services.

 - U.S. Citizen Services Abroad: Services to U.S. citizens continue to be available.
 More information is available on the Embassy’s website.